aaykacc/portainer-traefik/README.md

 2. Update the docker-compose.yml file:
 - Replace your domain for the Portainer Dashboard.

+3. See [this repo](https://github.com/aaykacc/traefik-docker) for traefik installation

-3. Start the Portainer service:
+4. Start the Portainer service:
    Start the Portainer service using Docker Compose:

    ```bash